 Prawns are the largest of the seven commercial species of shrimp in British Columbian waters, with some distinctive differences that set them apart from other shrimp.
 They are slightly larger than other shrimp and have three sets of claws as legs instead of two.
 In the kitchen, prawns and shrimp are prepared in similar ways and have similar textures and tastes.

 Prawns have smooth glossy bodies and vary in colour from a dark red to an orange-red or pink with several white lines running horizontally across their head.

-Abalone are marine gastropod molluscs, a.k.a. sea snails, that come in a range of sizes.
+Abalone are marine gastropod mollusks, a.k.a. sea snails, that come in a range of sizes.
 They have oval shells with irregular reddish or greenish upper surfaces.
 Their shells are sometimes marked with blue or white, while the iridescent white shell interior has a faint pink and green sheen.
 Abalone, once poached for their decorative shells and their meat, were considered to be a delicacy.

 Due to overharvesting, harvesting abalone from the ocean is illegal.
 In BC, it’s the only species of shellfish that is completely banned from harvesting.

-Sea urchins are not molluscs and they are not crustaceans, yet they fall under the shellfish category.
+Sea urchins are not mollusks and they are not crustaceans, yet they fall under the shellfish category.
 They are managed as shellfish by the DFO, and people who suffer from shellfish allergies must also avoid sea urchins.